 The depth of Beqa Lagoon is between 5-30 metres (16-100 feet).
-This is an all year round dive site, but the best visibility is between July and September where the visibility can be up to 40 metres (131 feet).
+This is an all year round dive site.
+But the best visibility is between July and September when the visibility can be up to 40 metres (131 feet).

 One of the best ways to experience and explore the islands of Fiji is by liveaboard.
-One such liveaboard boat is the Reef Endeavour liveaboard, which is a large 73 metres (240 feet) boat with a capacity of 130 passengers.
+One such liveaboard boat is the Reef Endeavour liveaboard.
+This is a large 73 metres (240 feet) liveaboard boat with a capacity of 130 passengers.

-If however you’d prefer to dive this fabulous Fiji destination from a land-based stay, there are a few resorts to choose from.
+But you may prefer to dive this fabulous Fiji destination from a land-based stay.
+If so there are a few resorts to choose from.
 Resorts like the Beqa Lagoon Resort, which has great customer reviews is an excellent choice.

-If you’d prefer something a bit more personal and smaller, which is the 36.5 metre (120 feet) liveaboard taking a max of 16 guests is the Nai’a liveaboard or the Fiji Aggressor, which is suited for up to only 10 guests and is (22 feet).
+Alternatively, you may prefer something a bit more personal and smaller.
+If so try the 36.5 metre (120 feet) liveaboard taking a max of 16 guests is the Nai’a liveaboard.
+You could also book the Fiji Aggressor, which is designed for up to 10 guests and is 31 metres (101 feet).

 Beqa Lagoon video of tiger sharks

-6. Tiger shark diving The Maldives – Fuvahmulah Atoll
+6. Tiger Zoo The Maldives – Fuvahmulah Atoll tiger shark diving

-The Maldives is on most scuba diver’s bucket lists.
-The Maldives is know for large creatures live manta rays and whale sharks.
+The Maldives is on most scuba diver’s bucket list.
+The Maldives is known for large creatures live manta rays and whale sharks.
 But it’s also known for other shark species like hammerhead sharks, thresher sharks and of course tiger sharks too.

-This isolated reef Fuvahmulah Atoll is in South of the Maldives.
-As with all of the scuba dives in the Maldives, Fuvahmulah Atoll offers the opportunity to dive with a number of tiger sharks.
+Isolated reef Fuvahmulah Atoll is in South of the Maldives.
+But what’s special above scuba diving Fuvahmulah Atoll is the opportunity to dive with a number of tiger sharks.

-If you’re keen on diving with tiger sharks in the Maldives, you are better off diving with the Southern Atoll Liveaboards.
+If you’re keen on scuba diving with tiger sharks in the Maldives you’re best to dive with the Southern Atoll Liveaboards.
 Alternatively, you can look though a full list of all 30+ Maldives liveaboards too.

 The best time to visit the Maldives is from December to March each year and the diving there will suit most levels of diver too.